wiaidp/R-package-SSA-Predictor/README.md

 There’s also an R-project file called SSA_package

-·	Open the R-project SSA_package (in Rstudio) o	Doing so sets the paths to the folders
+Open the R-project SSA_package (in Rstudio)

-·	Once the project is opened (in Rstudio): load any of the tutorials from the folder `SSA Tutorials’ o	Depending on the tutorial one has to add additional packages (so called libraries) such as xts, mFilter or packages for loading/updating the data: o	When all packages/libraries are loaded one can work through the tutorials o	Start with lowest numbers (of tutorials)
+Once the project is opened (in Rstudio): load any of the tutorials from the folder `SSA Tutorials’

+Depending on the tutorial one has to add additional packages (so called libraries) such as xts, mFilter or packages for loading/updating the data:

-Experience
+When all packages/libraries are loaded one can work through the tutorials

+Start with lowest numbers (of tutorials)